fraterrisus/walkthroughs/aethus/items.md

 *Variants:* **Smart Glowstick**

-*Where:* Crafted at the [Crafting Bench](#crafting-bench), and found occasionally at Facilities.
+*Where:* Crafted, and found occasionally at Facilities.

+*Blueprint:* The normal Glowstick comes free with (and can only be made at) the Crafting Bench; the Smart variant comes with the Electronics Workbench (ditto).

 *Cost:* 1x [Glowtus Fruit](#glowtus-fruit); the Smart model also uses 1x [Basic Electronics](#basic-electronics).

 Toss one of these to throw a bunch of light somewhere.
-The Smart model will persist and show up as a point of interest on your compass, so you can use them as breadcrumbs for navigating unfamiliar areas.
-Click on it after you throw it and you can either pick it up or change its icon to signifiy something else.
+The regular model dissipates after a few seconds; the Smart model will persist and show up as a point of interest on your compass, so you can use them as breadcrumbs for navigating unfamiliar areas.
+Click on it after you throw it and you can either pick it up or change its icon to signify something else.

 {% endaethusitem %}
 {% aethusitem 'Glowtus Fruit' %}